Neat places of geologic interest in and around Clinton County

 These rocks, derived from the Tuscarora Formation and its associated Castanea Member, comprise very resistant, quartz-rich sandstone.
 This rock weathers very slowly and produces fragments ranging from large locks and boulders to fine sand and silt.
 The Castanea Member, originally named for exposures in this area, is red-brown in color and generates reddish and brownish rock fragments.
 The Tuscarora Formation weathers to produce white to grey colored rock debris.
 An excellent artificial exposure of these rock units occurs just upslope from U.S. Route 220 as it goes through the Mill Hall water gap on the northwest-facing side of the ridge.
 Geologists often bring students there to examine this exposure.

 Lock Haven's boulder accumulation is not unique.
 Similar tree-less patches can be seen on the steep north- and northwest-facing slopes of Bald Eagle Mountain and the west-facing slopes of Brush Mountain farther to the southwest.
 This ridge stretches from Williamsport to Altoona.
 Rock debris in these felsenmeer derive from the Tuscarora Formation.
-However, on the slopes facing Nittany Valley, the rock comprising these blockfields comes from upslope exposures of an older rock unit called the Bald Eagle Formation.
-Bare patches occur on many other mountain slopes throughout the Appalachians of central PA and these derive from similar, quartz-dominated resistant rock formation.
+However, on the slopes facing southeast into Nittany Valley, the rock comprising these blockfields comes from upslope exposures of an older rock unit called the Bald Eagle Formation (see the photos below).
+Bare patches occur on many other mountain slopes throughout the Appalachians of central PA and these derive from similar, quartz-dominated resistant rock formations.

 U.S. GEOLOGICAL SURVEY BULLETIN 2123